 Library faculty are available to provide instruction and answer reference questions even if a specific liaison is not listed for your department or area of study.

 Christina Heady received her Masters of Library and Information Science degree from the University of Michigan.
-Her background is in Secondary Education and, prior to working in libraries, she taught in high school English.
-You'll most often see her teaching undergraduate one-time sessions but she also teaches the online sections of CI 199: Introducation to College Research.
+Her background is in Secondary Education and, prior to working in libraries, she taught middle and high school English.
+You'll most often see her teaching undergraduate one-time sessions but she also teaches the online sections of CI 199: Introduction to College Research.

 Jennifer Horton received her Masters of Library Science degree from the University of Missouri.
 She also received a B.S. in Biology from Truman State University and a J.D. from St. Louis University School of Law.
 Prior to working in libraries, she was a research biologist and attorney.
 She assists students and faculty with research related to engineering, chemistry, computer science, geology, mathematics, and physics.

-Amber Loos received a Bachelor of Arts in anthropology from Ohio University, a Masters of Library and Information Science from Kent State University, and a Master's in Public Health from Southern Illinois University Carbondale.
+Amber Loos received a Masters of Library and Information Science from Kent State University and a Masters in Public Health from Southern Illinois University Carbondale.
 She assists students and faculty with research related to the health sciences, medicine, allied health, microbiology, and physiology.
-Amber is also the temporary librarian for the Schools of Art and Design and Architecture.

 Susan Tulis received her Masters of Science in Library Science from the University of NC, Chapel Hill.
 As the Associate Dean for Information Services, she oversees all the public areas/services in Morris Library.
 She has over 20 years of experience working in Government Documents, including 16 years at a law library and as a lobbyist for a library association.